 Lemon Glacier is also located in Juneau as part of the massive Juneau Icefield.
 It is about 5 miles from downtown Juneau, and if you’re really brave you can hike the Lemon Creek trail.
 It’s 4.3 miles of mud, stinging nettles, cordouroy log sections and washouts.
 We don’t recommend it.
 If you’re not feeling brave, your other option for this glacier is a flightseeing tour.
-These tours, which lots of guests consider to be among the best Alaskan cruise excursions, get you up close and personal with either the Herbert, Lemon, or Norris Glaciers and are a great way to experience Alaska’s wilderness, no hiking required.
+These tours get you up close and personal with either the Herbert, Lemon, or Norris Glaciers and are a great way to experience Alaska’s wilderness, no hiking required.

 Get Out There

-This list is nowhere near exhaustive, but is a good start when planning your Southeast Alaskan cruise.
+This list is nowhere near exhaustive but is a good start when planning your glacier adventures on your Southeast Alaskan cruise.
 The best way to see Alaska’s glaciers is to get yourself out there.
 Pictures just don’t do it justice.
 Did we miss a glacier you love?
 Let us know in the comments.